webix-hub/docs/data/api/values_onchange_event.md

 =============

-@short: fires when data in the input is changed
+@short: fires when data in the input or related form/toolbar is changed

 @params: